pi-bot/pioneers/config/readMe.md

 ```
 Then each script can be run as:
 ```
-./xxxxx.sh
+sudo ./xxxxx.sh
 ```
 (superimposing the actual script name for xxxxx.sh)

 The master script is run with:
 ```
-./ master.sh
+sudo ./ master.sh
 ```
 A reboot is then made to complete the configuration and set-up process.
+The system should now be fully configured and ready to use.